‘Real-time, predictive analytics are essential’ for healthcare to tackle revenue and staffing challenges

 However, UM is also a major source of disagreements and conflicts between providers and payers.
 Additionally, manual UM processes require significant time and attention from staff.
 These resource-intensive workflows lead to operational inefficiencies.

-XSOLIS is excited to share the results of a study from Chilmark Research, “Next-Generation Utilization Management (UM) Through AI.”
+Xsolis is excited to share the results of a study from Chilmark Research, “Next-Generation Utilization Management (UM) Through AI.”
 With an exclusive focus on research and advisory services for the health IT solutions market, Chilmark is uniquely positioned to examine the issues surrounding UM and the technology solutions used to transform it.

-We’ll review more results from the study later on, along with examining the unique qualities that make CORTEX so valuable for streamlining and optimizing UM.
+We’ll review more results from the study later on, along with examining the unique qualities that make Dragonfly so valuable for streamlining and optimizing UM.
 First, let’s take a closer look at the current state of UM for payers and providers.

 Utilization Management: The Current State of Affairs